helium/HIP/0017-hex-density-based-transmit-reward-scaling.md

 To better describe the proposal, I will introduce some terms and variable names.
 Note these may be formatted differently in formulas:

-**Density_tgt**: Target number of hotspots in target hex resolution (example = 1).
+**Density_tgt**: Target number of Hotspots in target hex resolution (example = 1).
 Density in a target resolution hex will be clipped at this number unless certain conditions are met.
 This would be a chain variable for each resolution of interest.

-**Density_max**: maximum number of hotspots to consider for target resolution any density beyond this will be clipped under any conditions.
+**Density_max**: maximum number of Hotspots to consider for target resolution any density beyond this will be clipped under any conditions.
 (Example= 4) This would be a chain variable for each resolution of interest.

 **N**: number of neighboring hex’s that must meet **Density_tgt** before clipping will be raised above **Density_tgt**.
 (Example =2).
 This would be a chain variable for each resolution of interest.

-**Interactive Hotspot**: an active hotspot that has also recently had a transmission witnessed.
+**Interactive Hotspot**: an active Hotspot that has also recently had a transmission witnessed.
 Lone wolves are active but not interactive.

-**Occupied Hex**: hex where at least one interactive hotspot is present.
+**Occupied Hex**: hex where at least one interactive Hotspot is present.
 This can apply to any resolution of interest.
 It also implies that if we know a certain hex is occupied, all parents of that hex up to resolution 0 are also occupied.